-Upper UTIs are infections of the kidneys.
-These are potentially life threatening, if bacteria move from the infected kidney into the blood.
-This condition is called sepsis.
-Sepsis can cause dangerously low blood pressures, shock, and death.
-Symptoms of upper UTI include:
+Upper tract UTIs affect the kidneys.
+These can be potentially life threatening if bacteria move from the infected kidney into the blood.
+This condition, called urosepsis, can cause dangerously low blood pressure, shock, and death.

 - pain and tenderness in the upper back and sides

 Symptoms of an upper tract urinary infection in men are similar to those in women.
 Symptoms of a lower tract urinary infection in men sometimes includes rectal pain in addition to the common symptoms shared by both men and women.